ArielHorwitz/mousefox/README.md

 # MouseFox

-A framework for multiplayer Python games using [Kvex]( https://github.com/ArielHorwitz/kvex) and [pgnet]( https://github.com/ArielHorwitz/pgnet).
+MouseFox is a framework for multiplayer Python games using [Kvex]( https://github.com/ArielHorwitz/kvex) and [pgnet]( https://github.com/ArielHorwitz/pgnet).